-Cash comprises cash on hand and bank balances with the National Australia Bank (NAB).
-Interest is earned on daily bank balances at the NAB daily cash rate.
+Cash comprises predominantly cash on hand and bank balances with the Westpac Banking Corporation (WBC).
+Interest is earned on daily bank balances at the WBC daily cash rate.
 Cash equivalents comprise deposits in the NSW Treasury Corporation (TCorp) Hour Glass Cash Facility which is discussed in section (d) below.